dishwasher-rfi/dw-docs/README.md

 # dw-docs
-Users and developers documentation for the DW software project
+Users documentation for the DW software project

 You can generate html and pdf documentation using the command:
  * make html